coraallensavietta/coraallensavietta.github.io/README.md

 Data Scientist and Statistics PhD Candidate with 8 years of statistics experience and 2 years of software development experience.
 # Current Data Science Projects
+**Reconstructing Ancient Evolutionary History using Modern DNA Sequences**
-**University of Wisconsin Department of Statistics** In her dissertation work with Professor Cécile Ané, Cora is developing software to uncover ancient evolutionary history from modern DNA.
-Her open-source phylogenetic network estimation software, PhyLiNC, is available as part of the Julia package <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks.jl.</a>
+In her dissertation work with Professor Cécile Ané at the University of Wisconsin Department of Statistics, Cora is developing software to uncover ancient evolutionary history from modern DNA.
+Her open-source phylogenetic network estimation software is available as part of the Julia package <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks.jl.</a>

-**University of Wisconsin Department of Medicine**
+**Delivering Actionable Data-Driven Policy Recommendations**
-Lead analyst for a study of UW’s MD/PhD training program.
+Lead analyst for a study of the University of Wisconsin's MD PhD training program.
 Used a variety of multivariate generalized linear mixed effects models and creative visualizations to deliver actionable, data-driven insights.
 Paper now available at *Journal of Women's Health*: <a href="https://www.liebertpub.com/doi/abs/10.1089/jwh.2019.8094" target="_blank">Gender Can Influence Student Experiences in MD–PhD Training</a>

-**University of Wisconsin Department of Epidemiology**
+**Identifying Geographic Health Disparities from Registry Data**
-Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques.
+Lead analyst for a spatial analysis of breast cancer incidence and survival using generalized additive models, multiple imputation, and variable width smoothing techniques at the University of Wisconsin Department of Epidemiology.

 # Peer-Reviewed Publications
 **Allen-Savietta C**, Ané C. Phylogenetic Network Structure Identifiability from